DosWorld/itsy32/README.md

 kt97679 ported it to 32-bit linux code - "LINIX" directory.

 DylanMc ported it to MacOS (also 32 bit) - "OSX" directory.
 Should move to any BSD pretty easily.

-I ported it to 32-bit DOS code.
+I make port it to 32-bit DOS code - "DPMI" directory.

 Sample session:
 <pre>
 nasm itsy32.asm -frdf
 rdx itsy32.rdf